arabidopsis/typescript-definitions/README.md

 * flatten (This will produce a panic).
 Currently on my TODO list.

-All others are ignored just ignored.
+All others are just ignored.

 ## Problems